 "Flying in the Face of Fear: Surviving cervical cancer"

 My first book, inspired by my own experiences.
 Since this was published in 1998, medical research has moved on and new treatments developed, I am pleased to say.
 The comments in the book on these are therefore now out of date.
 However, the stories of the women who contributed out of their wish to help others are as powerful and moving as ever.
-I have some copies left, price £7.95 + £2.00 post & packing = £9.95.
-If you would like a copy please contact me.

 The words below are from the original publicity material: